alokmotion/HTML-CSS/README.md

  </p>

  <h3> Difference between &lt;div&gt; and &lt;span&gt; Tag in HTML </h3>
- <p> Both the tags (&lt;div&gt; and &lt;span&gt;) are used to represent the part of the webpage, <div> tag is used a as block part of the webpage and <span> tag is used as a inline part of the webpage like below:
+ <p> Both the tags (&lt;div&gt; and &lt;span&gt;) are used to represent the part of the webpage, &lt;div&gt; tag is used a as block part of the webpage and &lt;span&gt; tag is used as a inline part of the webpage like below:
  </p>

  <h3> What are the different kinds of Doctypes available? </h3>